platinasystems/elib/README.md

-# elib
+Eliot's library

 ---

-*&copy; 2015-2016 Platina Systems, Inc. All rights reserved.
+*&copy; 2015-2018 Platina Systems, Inc. All rights reserved.
 Use of this source code is governed by this BSD-style [LICENSE].*

-[LICENSE]: ../LICENSE
+[LICENSE]: LICENSE